-…and the cybersecurity risk they pose to the future of manufacturing
+…and the cybersecurity risks to the

 Despite being the third most targeted industry for a cyberattack, manufacturing is one of the least prepared.